S10270138/FED_S10270138_S10270138_Assg1_website/README.md

 Site owner's goal:
 The site is used to publicize the bakery so more customers can come visit the bakery and generate more profits for the owner Potential features to include:
-● Showcase photos, audio and/or video clips from the band's catalogue.
-● Publicise the band's upcoming shows and/or availability to perform at events such as weddings and corporate parties.
-● Provide links to external resources, such as the band's social media profiles (can point anywhere at all).

 Suggested Javascript features to include:

 Micro interactions when interacting with the site eg, clicking on an interactable area